startxfr/sxapi-sample/samples/db/couchbase/README.md

 # sxapi DB Couchbase Sample

 This section show you a sample config file for building microservice based on Coucbase DB service.
-This sample must be used with sxapi-core engine (dev)
+This sample must be used with sxapi-core engine (master)

 SXAPI
 =====